user00000001/Tesra/docs/specifications/restful_api.md

 ## Introduction

-This document describes the restful api format for the http/https used in the Onchain Ontology.
+This document describes the restful api format for the http/https used in the Onchain Tesranode.

 ### Response parameters description